AI-vidence/antakia/docs/tutorial1.md

 ## The use case

 We can imagine several use cases where AntakIA could be very useful.
 For instance :
 * Let's say you're a real estate agent in California.
-A datascientist in your team has trained a wonderful ML model that is capable to predict the market value of any house in the state, as long as you provide sufficent data.
-You're amazed and want to unnderstand how this model works in order to gain insights of your market : what drives the price ? any segmentation ?
-So you decided to use AntakIA.
+A data scientist in your team has trained a wonderful ML model that is capable of predicting the market value of any house in the state, as long as you provide sufficient data.
+You're amazed at the result and want to understand how this model works in order to gain insights of your market : what drives the price ? any segmentation ?
+So you decide to use AntakIA.
 * Or, you don't have such model.
 But you still want to have an accurate understanding of your market.
-Then you ask a datascientist to train a model.
-ANd then you use AntakIA on it.
+Then you ask a data scientist to train a model.
+And then you use AntakIA on it.

-It's quite the same story : you have dataset `X`, you do a supervised training (`X`,`y`) to get a fitted model M. AntakIA will help you to understand how and why M can predict house values.
+It's quite the same story : you have dataset `X`, you do a supervised training (`X`,`y`) to get a fitted model M. AntakIA will help you understand how and why M can predict house values.

 ## Preparing the data